 Perennials, annuals, shrubs and trees were planted in 2000 and are maintained by club members.
 This beautification project has resulted in increased use of this City Park on the east end of our downtown area.

 Chairperson: Tom Taft

-Club members will have two plant exchanges prior to regular meetings in April and May.
-The public will be encouraged to participate, stay for the meeting, and join the club.
+In the past, club members had two plant exchanges prior to regular meetings in April and May.
+The public was encouraged to participate, stay for the meeting, and join the club.
+This project has ended.

 Chairperson: Sandy Redmond